-But, I’ve always been partial to the combination of mint and chocolate desserts, in whatever forms chocolate and mint can take.
+The combination of mint and chocolate desserts is always a hit.
 If something contains mint and chocolate, it will probably be a winner for me.

 This recipe is not difficult at all… there are just a few tips you need to follow and then you will be facing your own pan of exquisite mint yumminess!